-Katelyn Runck Flaunts Cleavage In A Plunging Yellow Bra & Matching Leggings At Balboa Bay Resort
+Katelyn Runck Flaunts Cleavage In A Plunging Yellow Sports Bra & Matching Leggings At Balboa Bay Resort

 “Have a Happy Holidays with your family, friends and your loved ones,” a third complimented with a few smiley faces.

 “Katelyn you are always so beautiful and smart!
 Merry Christmas to you and your family.
-May you enjoy all the time spent with them,” a fourth added.
+May you enjoy all the time spent with them,” a fourth admirer added.